 What are freckles?

 Freckles are small brown spots usually found on the face and arms.
 Freckles are extremely common and are not a health threat.
 They are more often seen in the summer, especially among lighter-skinned people and people with light or red hair.
+However, freckles can occur in anyone, and appear as darker brown spots in people with darker skin.
 Both men and women get freckles at an equal rate.